Aytaditya/Avax_Gods/README.md

-# Avax-Gods
+# Avax Gods

-Welcome to **Avax-Gods**, where blockchain technology meets the thrill of NFT card gaming!
+Welcome to **Avax-Gods**, where blockchain technology meets the thrill of decentralized gaming!
 Avax-Gods is an innovative project that allows users to immerse themselves in a world of strategy and competition.
 By connecting your Core or MetaMask wallet, you can create battles or join existing ones with ease.
 Engage in intense battles where every move counts.

 ![Home Image](./home.png)